jmsmoorehead/music/Getting-Started.md

 and 1, so by multiplying by 0.3 we are just lowering the amplitude of this signal, adjusting the volume.

-We can change paramaters of the running synth on the fly with `ctl`
+We can change parameters of the running synth on the fly with `ctl`

 ```clj
 > (definst quux [freq 440] (* 0.3 (saw freq)))